Analysis | What You Need to Know as the U.S. Government Shutdown Nears a Record

 5. Will federal employees eventually get paid?

-That depends on how long a shutdown lasts.
-Kevin Hassett, chairman of the White House Council of Economic Advisers, said the shutdown will cut U.S. economic output by about 0.1 percent every two weeks.
-That’s about in line with an estimate by Bloomberg economists that a government shutdown that lasted two and a half weeks in 2013 subtracted 0.30 percentage point from quarterly gross domestic product.
+Kevin Hassett, chairman of the White House Council of Economic Advisers, initially said the shutdown would cut U.S. economic output by about 0.1 percent every two weeks.
+He’s since amended that to 0.13 percent every week, including lost work from contractors lost spending and investing by federal employees who are not getting paid.
+Bloomberg economists estimated that a shutdown that lasted two and a half weeks in 2013 subtracted 0.30 percentage point from gross domestic product.

 7. How might this end?